Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 To blow out is to push an extra amount of air through the pipette's tip, so as to make sure that any remaining droplets are expelled.

-When calling ``blow_out()`` on a pipette, we have the option to specify a location to blow out the remaining liquid.
+When calling :py:meth:`.InstrumentContext.blow_out`, we have the option to specify a location to blow out the remaining liquid.
 If no location is specified, the pipette will blow out from its current position.

 .. code-block:: python